In the morning of 5 March 1963, prior to recording their third single ‘From Me To You’, The Beatles took part in a

 The shoot began at EMI House in Manchester Square, where they were snapped on the iron staircase outside the building.
 A picture of the group with producer George Martin and music publisher Dick James was also taken.

-They then moved to nearby Montagu Square where The Beatles posed next to a parking meter, onto which John Lennon placed his glasses.
+They then moved to nearby Montagu Place where The Beatles posed next to a parking meter, onto which John Lennon placed his glasses.